blkluv/Astro-portfolio/src/pages/blog/improvement/you-think-therefore-i-am.md

 - Of course he’s shit, it’s his first time playing.
 But if you tell him that he’s going to not want to continue

-It’s hard not to become complacent.
-This has happened to me in the past (and I talk about it in [this post](https://www.joemmalatesta.com/blog/improvement/overjustification-effect)) with the gym.
-I was told I was doing well and making improvement by too many people

 People always told me

 people that are told they have nice hair work to keep their hair nice.